ronivay/ssh-inscribe-docker/README.md

 certificate signing key will be create automatically if it doesn't exist

+note: unsafe as key doesn't have any passphrase or encryption

 default: true

 `CA_KEY_AUTOADD`

 certificate signing key will be added to servers ssh-agent automatically during startup if set to true and key exists

+note: unsafe as key needs to be unencrypted

 default: true